-The SAT Isn't Required Anymore.
-But You Still Might Want to Take It.
-And AP Tests Too.
+Standardized Tests Aren't Required for Admissions.
+But You Still Might Want to Take the SAT/ACT (and AP Tests too, if you can).

 7 min read